artcampo/DAPARS/README.md

 ------------------------------------------------------------------------------
 WHERE TO START
 The grammar is defined at "DACOMPILER/doc/grammar.txt" as well as in the file "Common/src/lib/grammars/grammar_dalang.cpp" which is used to check the ll1 validity.

 The nodes that form the AST are defined in:
 "DACOMPILER/src/include/AST/Node.hpp"

 A good overview of all the passes being used:
 "DACOMPILER/src/include/Passes/PassManager.hpp"

 The main file for AST creation and semantic analysis is:
 "DACOMPILER/src/include/CompilationUnit.hpp"

-The last step (so far) is IR generation which is entirely within:
+The next step is IR generation which is entirely within:
 "DACOMPILER/src/include/IR"

+The backend for the VM is in:
+"DACOMPILER/src/include/Backend/BackendDAVM/BackendDAVM.hpp"

 ------------------------------------------------------------------------------
 CURRENT STATE